prantic-paul/SHS/docs/sprints/sprint-03-profile-picture/USER_GUIDE.md

 - Make sure you're logged in
 - Navigate to Profile page (`/profile`)
 - Check the right sidebar

+**Q: Picture not showing after I selected it**
+- Make sure you clicked the "Save Picture" button (green button)
+- Check for error messages in the red banner at top
+- Try selecting the image again

+**Q: Picture disappeared after refresh**
+- You must click "Save Picture" button to save to database
+- Just selecting/previewing the image doesn't save it
+- Select again and click "Save Picture"

 **Q: Upload is not working**
 - Check file size (must be < 5MB)